Alex Salmond sexual harassment scandal: Perjury investigation

 In April 2022, the Crown Office launched an investigation into allegations of perjury committed during Salmond's criminal trial.
 Salmond's lawyers wrote to prosecutors over concerns that evidence given in court contradicted statements later given to MSPs in the Holyrood inquiry.
 The Crown Office appointed an independent QC to probe the claims of perjury, along with a senior prosecutor.

 On 30 August 2024, a Court of Session hearing on Salmond's civil case heard that James Hynd was under police investigation for having possibly made a false statement to the Scottish Parliament inquiry.
 Hynd was the senior Scottish Government civil servant responsible for devising the policy on complaints against ministers, under which Salmond was investigated in 2018.
 Salmond's lawyer, Gordon Dangerfield, told the court that a Police Scotland investigation, codenamed Operation Broadcroft, was investigating allegations that a "very, very senior civil servant - Mr James Hynd - gave a false statement on oath at the inquiry".
 Dangerfield asked the court that the civil case again be sisted to allow the police investigation to continue.
 However, Lord Fairly, the presiding judge, accepted the argument of the Scottish Government's lawyer, Lesley Shand KC, that the case had already been sisted three times since it was initiated in November 2023, and that, "There is a concern about the length of time that has passed since the events in question and there is a concern about the effect that will have on evidence and also on individuals who have this these allegations hanging over them in this summons."

 On 2 March 2025, The Sunday Post reported that lawyers acting on behalf of the Salmond family were still awaiting a full response from the Crown Office regarding the perjury investigation, nearly four years after the complaint was first made.
 Salmond's solicitors Levy & Mcrae said in a statement; "In the last four years there has been intermittent correspondence from the Crown but no substantive progress or update on an issue of major public importance and which mattered intensely to Mr Salmond.
 It remains, for his family and many across Scotland, a matter of extreme concern.
 He remained anxious that this matter be fully investigated, right up until his death."
 The Crown Office replied in a statement that they were considering correspondence from Salmond's solicitors and would respond in due course.

+On 10 July 2026, Police Scotland concluded Operation Broadcroft with no action taken against James Hynd.